 The 42 credit hours of general education requirements are presented in the undergraduate academic information section in this catalog.
 A course that meets a general education requirement may also meet a course requirement in the major or a course requirement in another discipline.

 The following specific general education courses must be chosen to meet the requirements of this major:

-BIO 108 Introduction to Life Sciences (3 credits) OR BIO112 General Biology I (4 credits) FCS 485 Public Policy and Advocacy in FCS (3 credits) MTH 115 Introduction to Statistics (3 credits) PSY 100 Introduction to Psychology
+FCS 485 Public Policy and Advocacy in FCS (3 credits) MTH 115 Introduction to Statistics (3 credits) PSY 100 Introduction to Psychology